 On top of risk and liability issues, banks and credit unions are also losing time and money to their manual processes.
 It’s estimated that companies lose 20-30% of their revenue to inefficiencies every year – and a lot of that is laid at the feet of difficult-to-use systems.
 Over 80% of business leaders say process issues come up because they have different internal systems that don’t talk to each other; and 83% of working professionals say their organizations have two or more redundant applications for the same function.

-If you choose to automate, you can easily identify areas in your organization where you can become more efficient – like using automation to address increasing fraud rates and labor-intensive processes like manually posted payments.
+If you choose to automate, you can easily identify areas in your organization where you can become more efficient – like using bank and credit union automation strategies to address increasing fraud rates and labor-intensive processes like manually posted payments.
 You can also use automation to standardize business processes by integrating with multiple core or truly third-party solutions (AKA systems that talk to each other) to save time and money while reducing operational risk.
 Think: contact centers and bill pay platforms.

 - Prioritizing process analysis and optimization